Skip over main navigation

 A69: Leave following signs for Vindolanda (near Village of Bardon Mill).
 Circa 13 miles from Hexham, Circa 35 miles from Newcastle-upon-Tyne (A1), Circa 35 Miles from Carlisle (M6).

 Alternative Scenic Route: Vindolanda can also be reached from the B6318.
 If you are using at Sat Nav, please use NE47 7JN as our postcode, however, please use the road signs to Vindolanda when you are in the local area to take you to our main entrance.
+Or use the google link below to take you directly to our main entrance.

 Roman Vindolanda on Google Maps